 - 1/2 cup ground walnuts

 - 2-1/4 teaspoons active dry yeast

 - In a bread machine pan, place all ingredients in order suggested by manufacturer.
 Select basic bread setting.
 Choose crust color and loaf size if available.

 - Bake according to bread machine directions (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
-Yield: 1 loaf (16 slices).
+Yield: Yield: 1 loaf (about 1-1/2 pounds).